Software Environment¶

 It is possible to globally deploy customized Jupyter Kernels.

-could hold your own kernels,
+Each sub-directory of /ext/jupyter/kernels/ could hold your own kernels,

-mountpoint is where the globally shared read-only
+where that /ext mountpoint is where the globally shared read-only

 filesystem is mounted in all projects (see Projects Software).

-is configured and points to that jupyter directory.
+This works, because by default $JUPYTER_PATH is configured and points to that jupyter directory.

 Globally installed kernels with the same directory name can be overwritten,

-because that path takes precedence – e.g. python3
+because that path takes precedence – e.g. python3.

 To check if a kernel is available: